cmc-aau/hpc-docs/docs/slurm/intro.md

   3333 as-predictio user07@bio 2-19:42:49   6-04:17:11   5    16G  R       gpu bio-oscloud09
 ```

-Or get a more detailed overview per compute node of current ressource allocations and which jobs are running etc with the wrapper script from [slurm_tools](https://github.com/OleHolmNielsen/Slurm_tools) `pestat`:
+Or get a more detailed overview per compute node of current resource allocations and which jobs are running etc with the wrapper script from [slurm_tools](https://github.com/OleHolmNielsen/Slurm_tools) `pestat`:
 ```
 $ pestat
 Hostname            Partition     Node Num_CPU  CPUload  Memsize  Freemem  Joblist